-- (a) Except as otherwise provided in subsections (g) and (j) of this section and in addition to other statements required by this subsection: - (i) Every candidate shall file a fully itemized statement of contributions at least seven (7) days before any primary, general or special election with information required by this subsection current to any day from the eighth day up to the fourteenth day before the election; - (ii) Every candidate, whether successful or not, shall file a fully itemized statement of contributions and expenditures within ten (10) days after any general or special election; - (iii) Every candidate in any primary election shall file a fully itemized statement of contributions and expenditures within ten (10) days after the primary election; - (iv) Statements under this subsection shall set forth the full and complete record of contributions including cash, goods or services and except for statements of contributions required under paragraph (i) of this subsection, of actual and promised expenditures, including all identifiable expenses as set forth in W.S.
+- (a) Except as otherwise provided in subsections (g) and (j) of this section and in addition to other reports required by this subsection: - (i) Every candidate, whether successful or not, shall file an itemized statement of contributions and expenditures at least seven (7) days but not more than fourteen (14) days before any primary, general or special election.
+Any contribution received or expenditure made after the statement has been filed, through the day of the election, whether a primary, general or special election, shall be filed as an amendment to the statement within ten (10) days after the election; - (ii) Repealed by Laws 2019, ch.
+1, § 2. - (iii) Repealed by Laws 2019, ch.
+1, § 2. - (iv) Reports under this subsection shall set forth the full and complete record of contributions including cash, goods or services and actual and promised expenditures, including all identifiable expenses as set forth in W.S.
 22-25-103.
-For purposes of this section, a contribution is reportable when it is known and in the possession of, or the service has been furnished to, the person or organization required to submit a statement of contributions or a statement of contributions and expenditures.
-The date of each contribution of twenty-five dollars (\$25.00) or more, any expenditure or obligation, the name of the person from whom received or to whom paid and the purpose of each expenditure or obligation shall be listed.
-All contributions under twenty-five dollars (\$25.00) shall be reported but need not be itemized.
-Should the accumulation of contributions from an individual exceed the twenty-five dollar (\$25.00) threshold, all contributions from that individual shall be itemized.
-Contributions, expenditures and obligations itemized in a statement filed by a political action committee, a candidate's campaign committee or by a political party central committee need not be itemized in a candidate's statement except by total with a reference to the statement;
+For purposes of this section, a contribution is reportable when it is known and in the possession of, or the service has been furnished to, the person or organization required to submit a statement of contributions and expenditures.
+The date of each contribution of one hundred dollars (\$100.00) or more, any expenditure or obligation, the name of the person from whom received or to whom paid and the purpose of each expenditure or obligation shall be listed.
+All contributions under one hundred dollars (\$100.00) shall be reported but need not be itemized.
+Should the accumulation of contributions from a person exceed the one hundred dollar (\$100.00) threshold, all contributions from that person shall be itemized.
+Contributions, expenditures and obligations itemized in a statement filed by a political action committee, a candidate's campaign committee or by a political party central committee need not be itemized in a candidate's statement; - (v) Statements under this subsection shall be filed with those officers as provided in W.S.
+22-25-107. - (b) Reports of itemized statements of contributions and expenditures, and statements of termination shall be made with the appropriate filing officers specified under W.S.
+22-25-107 and in accordance with the following: - (i) Except as otherwise provided in this section, any political action committee and candidate's campaign committee, or any political action committee formed under the law of another state that contributes to a Wyoming political action committee or to a candidate's campaign committee, which expends any funds in any primary, general or special election shall file an itemized statement of contributions and expenditures at least seven (7) days but not more than fourteen (14) days before any primary, general or special election.
+Any contribution received or expenditure made after the statement has been filed, through the day of the election, whether a primary, general or special election, shall be filed as an amendment to the statement within ten (10) days after the election;